 May be repeated for credit.
-Study and performance of a wide range of guitar repertoire from the Renaissance through the Twentieth Century.
+Study and performance of a wide range of guitar repertoire from the Renaissance through theTwentieth Century.
 Open to all students (audition required).
-Satisfies college core curriculum.
 48 lecture hours.

 MUEN 1141 - NORTH CENTRAL TEXAS CHORUS (1 credit hour)

 May be repeated for credit.
 Open to all students.
 Study and performance of choral music concentrating especially on major works for chorus and orchestra.
 48 laboratory hours.